octoenergy/octoenergy.github.io/_posts/2024-09-23-databricks-table-cost.markdown

 Now we have the value for the first part of our algorithm: `cost_per_warehouse` = `price`.

 ***
-## Step 2: Cacluate the total execution time of all queries run against the warehouse
+## Step 2: Calculate the total execution time of all queries run against the warehouse
-We can use the `system.query.history` table to get the total execution time of all queries run against the warehouse over the las week.
+We can use the `system.query.history` table to get the total execution time of all queries run against the warehouse over the last week.

 ```sql
 SELECT